-The individual component consists of a written component as well as an assessment of individual performance related to the core professional competencies.
+The individual component may include an individual written component (at the discretion of the Faculty Supervisor).
 The aim of the written component is to enable each student to demonstrate their knowledge of the material and integration of the findings.
 Each student may select a topic of interest to them that is related to the research project; it can be an overall discussion of the results, a more in-depth discussion of a particular aspect of the results, methodology, measurement, or clinical implications of the study.
 Topics must be approved by the Faculty supervisor.

-The assessment of individual performance related to the core professional competencies is an assessment of each student's ability to collaborate as part of the research group, effectively manage their time and responsibilities related to the project, and behave professionally during the course of the project.
+The assessment of individual performance related to the core professional competencies is an assessment of each student's ability to collaborate as part of the research group, effectively manage their time and responsibilities related to the project and behave professionally during the course of the project.
 An evaluation is considered unsatisfactory unless all three of the competencies above are demonstrated to be satisfactory.
-All students must receive a mid-project evaluation and a final evaluation.
+All students will receive a mid-project evaluation and a final evaluation.
 Additional mid-project evaluations may, however, be used at the discretion of the faculty supervisor.
 Two unsatisfactory evaluations will constitute a failure of the individual component, and consequently a failure of the course.